Simple, budget-friendly stocking stuffer ideas with real food treats and a reminder that YOU get to decide what Christmas looks like in your family.

 - For older kids, try oatmeal or cereal cups they can prepare themselves in between gifts

-- Fruit leather works here too.
-Try it for older kids who don’t want fruit-shaped snacks.
+- Fruit leather (great for older kids who don’t want fruit-shaped snacks)

 - Popsicle sticks